firefly-iii/firefly-iii.org/faq-technical.md

 No. Most code has been written specifically for PHP 7.1 and higher.

+### It is very slow on my server

+Raspberry Pi's and other microcomputers are not the most speedy devices.
+User [@ndandanov](https://github.com/ndandanov) has very kindly tested what works best, and found out that [installing PHP OpCache is a very good way to speed up Firefly III](https://github.com/firefly-iii/firefly-iii/issues/1095#issuecomment-356975735).

+### I used a default key, can I re-key the databae?

+If you accidentally used a blank key or used a default value instead of a secure one, [@ndandanov](https://github.com/ndandanov) has written a few scripts that should help [you re-encrypt the database](https://github.com/ndandanov/firefly-iii-reencrypt-database).

 ### Can I use SQLite, instead of MySQL?

 Yes.
 When you are using sqlite, the following parameters are enough to get it working (the `.env` file):